For a sociolexicology of queer naming: On problematizing the LGBTQ lexicon in historical linguistics

 Keywords: linguistic agentivity; linguistic authority; constructivism vs. essentialism; euphemism/dysphemism; Michel Foucault; lexicon; metadiscourse; metalinguistic consciousness; naming; paradigm shift view of sexuality; pragmatic markedness; prescriptivism; prototype semantics; sociolexicology; taboo

 Nicholas Lo Vecchio. À paraître.
 “For a Sociolexicology of Queer Naming: On Problematizing the LGBTQ Lexicon in Historical Linguistics” [Pour une sociolexicologie de la dénomination queer.
-Problématiser le lexique LGBTQ en linguistique historique]. À paraître dans Battlefield Linguistics: Contemporary Contestations of Language, Gender and Sexuality, edited by Scott Burnett and Francesca Vigo.
-Berlin: De Gruyter Mouton, 2025.
+Comment problématiser le lexique LGBTQ en linguistique historique]. À paraître dans Battlefield Linguistics: Queer, Trans, and Feminist Interventions in Linguistic and Discursive Change, Scott Burnett et Francesca Vigo (dirs.).
+Berlin: De Gruyter Mouton, 2025. [lien éditeur]

 Cliquez sur l’onglet ENGLISH ci-dessus pour plus d’informations.